vsivsi/meteor-file-collection/README.md

       lockExpiration: 90       // Seconds until a lock expires }
-    http: []    // HTTP method definitions, none by default
+    http: []    // HTTP method definitions, none by default }
-    additionalHTTPHeaders: {}  // Custom HTTP headers to include in all responses }
 );
 ```